NZ mosque shootings toll rises to 50, authorities to begin releasing bodies

 “The magnitude of this is the thing that is the most significant issue for people.
 It’s just comprehending what is the incomprehensible.”

-At Hagley College, a school across the park from the Al Noor mosque, a support center was set up with a stream of victims’ friends and relatives arriving.
+Friends and relatives of victims streamed into a support center set up at a school across the park from the Al Noor mosque.
 One woman carried sandwiches and falafel.

 A student, who asked not to be identified, said a friend had been killed.